 Other assets: Easterseals' domain name is considered an intangible asset with an indefinite life.
 Easterseals reviews the intangible asset for impairment on or about December 31 of each year.
 Recoverability for this asset is measured by comparing its carrying amount to the fair value.
 If the intangible is considered impaired, the impairment to be recognized equals the amount by which the carrying value of the asset exceeds its fair market value.
-Easterseals did not record any impairment charges during 2019 or 2018.
+Easterseals did not record any impairment charges during 2020 or 2019.

 Pledges receivable: Pledges that are expected to be collected in future years are recorded at the present value of the estimated future cash flows.
 Pledges receivable have been discounted using rates that approximate the risk associated with the ultimate collection of the receivable.
 The discount is amortized using an effective yield over the expected collection period of the receivable.
+In 2020, no pledges were deemed uncollectible and written off.
+In 2019, \$71,900 of pledges were deemed uncollectible and written off.

-Beneficial interest in trusts: Easterseals has been designated as the beneficiary of assets held in charitable lead and remainder trusts administered by other trustees.
+Beneficial interest in trusts: Easterseals has been designated as the beneficiary of assets held in remainder trusts administered by other trustees.
 Easterseals recognize contribution revenue with donor restrictions and an asset for the present value of the estimated future benefits to be received when the trust assets are distributed.
-Adjustments to the receivable to reflect the revaluation of the present value of the estimated future payments to Easterseals are recognized in the consolidated statement of activities as a change in value of split interest agreements.
+Adjustments to the receivable to reflect the revaluation of the present value of the estimated future payments to Easterseals are recognized in the consolidated statement of activities as a change in value of split-interest agreements.